Bath, Somerset: Football

 Bath City F.C. is the semi-professional football team.
 Founded in 1889, the club has played their home matches at Twerton Park since 1932.
 Bath City's history is entirely in non-league football, predominantly in the 5th tier.
 Bath narrowly missed out on election to the Football League by a few votes in 1978 and again in 1985.
 The club have a good history in the FA Cup, reaching the third round six times.
 The record attendance, 18,020, at the ground was in 1960 against Brighton.
-The club’s colours are black and white and their official nickname is “The Romans", stemming from Bath’s Ancient Roman history.
-The club is sometimes called “The Stripes", referring to their striped kit.
+The club's colours are black and white and their official nickname is "The Romans", stemming from Bath's Ancient Roman history.
+The club is sometimes called "The Stripes", referring to their striped kit.

 Until 2009 Team Bath F.C. operated as an affiliate to the University Athletics programme.
 In 2002, Team Bath became the first university team to enter the FA Cup in 120 years, and advanced through four qualifying rounds to the first round proper.
 The university's team was established in 1999 while the city team has existed since before 1908 (when it entered the Western League).
 However, in 2009, the Football Conference ruled that Team Bath would not be eligible to gain promotion to a National division, nor were they allowed to participate in Football Association cup competitions.
 This ruling led to the decision by the club to fold at the end of the 2008–09 Conference South competition.
 In their final season, Team Bath F.C. finished 11th in the league.

 Bath also has Non-League football clubs Odd Down F.C. who play at the Lew Hill Memorial Ground and Larkhall Athletic F.C. who play at Plain Ham.

 Other sports

 Many cricket clubs are based in the city, including Bath Cricket Club, who are based at the North Parade Ground and play in the West of England Premier League.
 Cricket is also played on the Recreation Ground, just across from the rugby club.
 The Recreation Ground is also home to Bath Croquet Club, which was re-formed in 1976 and is affiliated with the South West Federation of Croquet Clubs.

 The Bath Half Marathon is run annually through the city streets, with over 10,000 runners.

 TeamBath is the umbrella name for all of the University of Bath sports teams, including the aforementioned football club.
 Other sports for which TeamBath is noted are athletics, badminton, basketball, bob skeleton, bobsleigh, hockey, judo, modern pentathlon, netball, rugby union, swimming, tennis, triathlon and volleyball.
 The City of Bath Triathlon takes place annually at the university.

-Bath Roller Derby Girls (BRDG) is Bath's only flat track roller derby club.
-Founded in 2012, they compete in the British Roller Derby Championships Tier 3.
+Bath Roller Derby Girls (BRDG) is a flat track roller derby club, founded in 2012, they compete in the British Roller Derby Championships Tier 3.
 As of 2015, they are full members of the United Kingdom Roller Derby Association (UKRDA.)

 Bath is home to a table tennis League, made up of 3 divisions and a number of clubs based in Bath and the surrounding area.